 - Member of American Lawyer’s 2003 Litigation Department of the Year

-Paul Maxon is one of Colorado’s leading attorneys, and has successfully represented hundreds of clients in claims against their employers.
-He has won both trials and arbitrations on behalf of employees involved in claims for unpaid wages, trade secrets and sexual discrimination, among others.
+Paul Maxon is one of Colorado’s best attorneys, and has successfully represented hundreds of clients in claims against their employers.
+He has won both trials and arbitrations on behalf of employees involved in claims for unpaid wages, trade secrets, and sexual discrimination, among others.

 Among his many notable victories, Paul Maxon was awarded the prestigious “2015 Case of the Year” award from the Colorado Trial Lawyers Association for his extraordinary work representing his client in a religious discrimination lawsuit.
-His victories also include a $500,000 judgment—believed to be the largest of its kind in Colorado—in HealthGrades v.
-Boyer, 359 P.3d 23 (Colo., 2015), which he won while defending two employees in a lawsuit brought by their former employer.
-In winning this victory, he not only prevailed at trial, but convinced the Colorado Supreme Court to make it easier for employees sued by their employers to bring counterclaims.
+His victories also include a $2.45 million verdict in Hayes v.
+Skywest, a disability discrimination and retaliation lawsuit, and a $500,000 judgment in HealthGrades v.
+Boyer, 359 P.3d 23 (Colo., 2015), which he successfully took from trial all the way to the Colorado Supreme Court.
 Mr. Maxon also owns one of the largest known settlements obtained on behalf of an individual Colorado employee.

 Mr. Maxon’s cases often result in victory not only for his clients, but for Colorado employees generally.
 His lawsuits have received extensive media coverage both in the state and nationally, drawing attention to issues of harassment, discrimination, and mistreatment in the workplace.
 His published cases, including Kennedy v.
 Colorado RS, LLC, 872 F.Supp.2d 1146 (D. Colo.
 2012), have resulted in changes in the law that allow employees who have been discriminated against to simultaneously bring both statutory and tort claims against their employers.